-Prof Karen Heywood, School of Environmental Sciences, University of East Anglia
+Professor Karen Heywood (School of Environmental Sciences, University of East Anglia)

-Prof Anna Wåhlin, Department of Marine Sciences, University of Gothenburg
+Dr Anna Wahlin (Department of Marine Sciences, University of Gothenburg)

-To investigate these processes, you will use observations of ocean temperature, salinity, current velocity, and small-scale turbulence from the Amundsen Sea, both along the fronts of the ice shelves and far beneath them.
-These measurements will be made from research ships, buoyancy-driven autonomous ocean gliders, and propeller-driven autonomous underwater vehicles that will travel many kilometres under the ice shelves.
-You will use these datasets to (a) quantify the turbulent mixing of heat between the water masses in and around the cavity, (b) determine the type of instabilities that cause the mixing, and (c) estimate its influence on glacial melt within the cavity.
+To investigate these processes, you will use novel observations of ocean temperature, salinity, current velocity, and small-scale turbulence from the Amundsen Sea and Greenland fjords, both in front of and under the ice shelves.
+These unique measurements will be made from research ships, buoyancy-driven profiling floats and ocean gliders, and propeller-driven autonomous underwater vehicles.
+You will use these datasets to (a) quantify turbulent mixing of heat between water masses in contact with the ice shelves, (b) determine the type of instabilities that cause mixing, and (c) assess the impact of mixing on glacial melt.

 The ideal candidate will have a physical science degree or similar (e.g. oceanography, meteorology, physics, environmental sciences, natural sciences, engineering, mathematics).
-A background in ocean science is not required, but experience with computer programming languages (e.g. Matlab, Python) will be an advantage.
-This project is suitable for a highly numerate candidate.
+A background in ocean science is not required, but experience with a computer programming language (e.g. Matlab, Python) will be an advantage.
+This project is suitable for candidates from numerical disciplines.